jaegertracing/jaeger/README.md

 ### Multiple storage backends

 Jaeger supports two popular open source NoSQL databases as trace storage backends: Cassandra 3.4+ and Elasticsearch 5.x/6.x.
-The are ongoing community experiments using other databases, such as ScyllaDB, InfluxDB, Amazon DynamoDB.
+There are ongoing community experiments using other databases, such as ScyllaDB, InfluxDB, Amazon DynamoDB.
 Jaeger also ships with a simple in-memory storage for testing setups.

 ### Modern Web UI